Yttrmin/CSharpTo2600/README.md

 	* :x: Element
 	* :heavy_check_mark: Field (static) (`stsfld`)
 	* :heavy_check_mark: Local (`stloc`, `stloc.s`, `stloc.0`, `stloc.1`, `stloc.2`, `stloc.3`)

+### Building
+Load the solution into [Visual Studio Community 2017](https://www.visualstudio.com/) and it should build and run fine.

+### Usage
+The public interface is very rudimentary.
+You can either invoke it programmatically through `VCSCompiler.Compiler.CompileFromFiles()`, or through the command line program like so:

+`dotnet VCSCompilerCLI.dll path_to_source_file path_to_vcsframework_dll path_to_dasm_executable`

 ### License
 This project is licensed under the [MIT License](./LICENSE.txt).